Ellipsoidal Density-Equalizing Map for Genus-0 Closed Surfaces: Experiments

 In Fig.~\ref{fig:sythetic_edeq_add}, we further apply the EDEQ method to the same set of ellipsoidal examples in Fig.~\ref{fig:sythetic_edem_add}.
 It can be observed that our EDEQ method produces ellipsoidal density-equalizing mapping results with both the ellipsoidal geometry and the vertex positions optimized.
 For a more quantitative analysis, we record the initial and final elliptic radii, the variance of the initial and final densities, the mean value of the Beltrami coefficient $\mu$, and the number of overlaps for all the above-mentioned examples in Table~\ref{tab:EDEQ}.
 From the table, we can see that the ellipsoidal shapes are effectively optimized under the EDEQ method.
 Furthermore, in addition to possessing a highly density-equalizing effect as reflected in the variance of the final density, the mapping results also achieve a low conformal distortion.
-Specifically, note that the norm of the Beltrami coefficient $|\mu|$ normally ranges from 0 to 1, where $|\mu| = 0$ indicates that the mapping is conformal.
-As the value of $|\mu|$ is small for all examples, we can see that the EDEQ method not only achieves density equalization but also reduces the conformal distortion of the ellipsoidal mappings.
+Specifically, note that the average values of the norm of the Beltrami coefficient $\text{mean}(|\mu|)$ in all examples are around 0.2 only, while for general bijective quasi-conformal maps, the range of $|\mu|$ is from 0 to 1, with $|\mu| = 0$ indicating that the mapping is conformal and $|\mu| = 1$ indicating that there is a singularity.
+Moreover, the $|\mu|$ value of our method is significantly smaller than that of fixed shape methods, indicating that our method can better preserve the local geometric structure.
+Hence, we can see that the EDEQ method not only achieves density equalization but also reduces the conformal distortion of the ellipsoidal mappings.

 Next, we consider using the EDEQ method to compute the ellipsoidal area-preserving parameterizations for genus-0 closed surfaces.
 For each surface in Fig.~\ref{fig:edeq_ellipsoid}, we first conformally map it onto an ellipsoid with some arbitrary elliptic radii using the FECM method~\cite{choi2024fast}.
 Then, we apply the EDEQ algorithm with the population set as the original face area to obtain the ellipsoidal area-preserving parameterizations.
 It can be observed that the ellipsoidal shapes are changed significantly under the EDEQ method.
-Comparing the initial and final area distortion histograms, we can see that the mapping results are highly area-preserving.
+Comparing the initial and final log-area error histograms, we can see that the mapping results are highly area-preserving.